cyberbotics/webots-doc/guide/object-road.md

 > **File location**: "WEBOTS\_HOME/projects/objects/road/protos/LaneSeparation.proto"

-### Description
+### LaneSeparation Description

 A simple segment of road allowing to divide a road into two smaller ones (or to assemble two roads into a bigger one).
 The number of lanes of each of the two smaller roads is independently configurable as well as a lot of others parameters of a regular road.
-This model was sponsored by the CTI project RO2IVSim ([http://transport.epfl.ch/simulator-for-mobile-robots-and-intelligent-vehicles](http://transport.epfl.ch/simulator-for-mobile-robots-and-intelligent-vehicles))
+This model was sponsored by the CTI project RO2IVSim ([http://transport.epfl.ch/simulator-for-mobile-robots-and-intelligent-vehicles](http://transport.epfl.ch/simulator-for-mobile-robots-and-intelligent-vehicles)).

-### Field Summary
+### LaneSeparation Field Summary

 - `name`: could contain the junction name